ilcato/homebridge-fibaro-home-center/README.md

 # Disclaimer

 - This is not the official Fibaro plugin but it uses the official Fibaro API.
-- Despite the efforts made, the operation of the plugin is without any guarantees and at your own risk.
+- Despite the efforts made, the operation of the plugin is without any guarantees.
+- All the actions is at your own risk.
 - All product and company names are trademarks™ or registered® trademarks of their respective holders.
 Use of them does not imply any affiliation with or endorsement by them.

 # Latest release notes